 This sounds like a pretty sweet deal, but there are some downsides to a sole proprietorship.
 The biggest problem with sole proprietorships is that the business owner’s personal financials are tied directly to the business.
 This means that if the business goes bankrupt, so does the business owner.
 This makes a sole proprietorship a bit riskier.
 Along the same lines, any lawsuit brought against your business is also brought to you personally (meaning you are responsible for all the fees and costs associated with litigation).
 Sole proprietorships are also responsible for paying both income taxes and a self-employment tax (for Social Security and Medicare) on all profits of the business.
 This means that as the business becomes more profitable, you will end up owing even more in taxes.

 What is a Partnership?

 A partnership is a kind of business legal structure formed by the agreement between two or more individuals to carry on a business.
 Each partner is a co-owner, and each has invested in the business.
 A partnership, as different from a corporation is not a separate entity from the individual owners.
-In that sense, it’s more similar to sole proprietorship because in both the business isn’t separate from the owners, for liability purposes.
+In that sense, it’s more similar to a sole proprietorship because in both the business isn’t separate from the owners, for liability purposes.
 Also, don’t forget that are many types of structures under the umbrella of partnerships.